-Were you injured in an accident in Austin?
+Were you injured in an accident?
 If so, you may be dealing with an injury, property damage, and missing time from work.
 It’s a stressful time, both physically and mentally.

 If the accident wasn’t your fault, you might be able to seek compensation from the party who caused the accident.
 The best way to go about recovering payment for your losses is to consult a personal injury lawyer.

-Sometimes, an Austin personal injury attorney may not want to take your case.
+Sometimes, a personal injury attorney may not want to take your case.
 Here are some reasons why.

 There is a Conflict of Interest